githedgehog/dplane-rpc/README.md

 ### To TLV or not

-The objects exchanged within request/responses may be of distinct size.
+The objects exchanged within request/responses may be of distinct sizes.
 Moreover, objects may have a variable number of subobjects (e.g. routes may have a variable number of next-hops), or optional properties / fields.
 For instance, next-hops may optionally include encapsulation information whose size and encoding may depend on the type of encapsulation.
 One approach to encode such variability is defining a basic set of types and encoding each object as a collection of TLVs.
 While valid, that approach may unnecessarily complicate (and slow down) the building and decoding of objects.